-Professors Bell, Glade, Henson, Potash, and Rothstein; Associate Professors Brammer, Davison, Landesman, Stevens, and Woods; Assistant Professor Kilpatrick; Visiting Assistant Professors Elvin, O'Mahoney, and Oswood.
+Professors Bell, Glade, Henson, and Potash; Associate Professors Davison, Landesman, Stevens, and Woods; Assistant Professor Kilpatrick; Visiting Assistant Professor Elvin.

 Faculty research interests fall within the general areas of environmental biology, developmental biology, genetics, and cell biology.
-Current on-going projects include research in insect taxonomy and ecology, especially of the Carabidae; aquatic ecology; chemical and developmental biology of amphibians and invertebrates; insect vision; mechanisms of cell division; the synthesis of macromolecules during mitosis; comparative anatomy; evolutionary genetics.
+Current ongoing projects include research in insect taxonomy and ecology, especially of the Carabidae; aquatic ecology; chemical and developmental biology of amphibians and invertebrates; insect vision; immune response to cancer; comparative anatomy; evolutionary genetics.
 When applying, students are requested to indicate their general area of interest for research to the extent it is known.
+The Zoology Department also participates in the interdisciplinary Cell Biology Program.